Current members

 Roly Megaw

 Clinical Lecturer at the University of Edinburgh and Honorary Consultant at NHS Lothian.
-Roly's research and clinical interests lie with the inherited retinal dystrophies, both in terms of understanding disease mechanisms and identifying novel therapeutics.
-He is a Wellcome Trust Clinical Research Fellow.
+Trained as a academic ophthalmologist, Roly is a PI running a group within our group whose research and clinical interests lie with the inherited retinal dystrophies, both in terms of understanding disease mechanisms and identifying novel therapeutics.
+He was a Wellcome Trust Clinical Research Fellow.
+He sits is a trustee for the Ciliopathy Alliance.

 Fay Newton